 What you can steal:

-- Use a company mission statement or note to guide your design and explain your values to viewers.
+- Use a company mission statement or note to guide your small business website design.

 - Combine multiple fonts to spark interest (like in the top menu bar).